espocrm/documentation/administration/bpm-activities.md

 You can update the target record with Script Task, though the more proper way is to use Update Target Record action of the regular Task.

 In Script Task you can define actions that are impossible to do with the regular Task.
+Examples:

+* Create a new user and send generated password
+* Send email with generated PDF in attachment

 ----